 For larger homes, whole-home Wi-Fi mesh networks are the better option.
 These mesh routers replace a single router with multiple Wi-Fi points (called nodes).
 Placed strategically throughout your home, they connect together seamlessly to blanket your home with wireless coverage, without any speed loss or coverage dead zones.

 As with cable modems, we've looked at all types of routers and can recommend the best router for your home, with picks based on overall performance, range, price and how well the router handles online gaming.
-Router needs can very from home to home, but the Netgear Nighthawk AX8 (RAX80) has dominated our recent performance testing.
+Router needs can very from home to home, but the Netgear Nighthawk AX8 (RAX80) has dominated our performance testing.

 As for mesh routers, you'll want to consider a system with the reach to cover all areas of your home.
 Currently, we like the Nest Wi-Fi from Google for its excellent performance and easy set-up.